 There are limited resources available to families of children with dyslexia and other learning differences.
 IDA is opening the door to a better understanding of dyslexia by providing this vital resource to support families in their passion to help their children reach their fullest potential.

 IDA will provide families with a handbook entitled, IDA Dyslexia Handbook: What Every Family Should Know.
-This handbook will not only contain invaluable information like the characteristics of dyslexia, what it is and what it isn’t but will also provide information on valid assessments, effective teaching approaches, self-advocacy ideas and a vast array of resources.
-Further, the handbook will contain information that will be useful throughout a child’s life, from elementary school through college.
+This handbook not only contains invaluable information like the characteristics of dyslexia, what it is and what it isn’t, but also provides information on valid assessments, effective teaching approaches, self-advocacy ideas and a vast array of resources.
+Further, the handbook contains information that will be useful throughout a child’s life, from elementary school through college.

-On November 1, 2014, the IDA Dyslexia Handbook: What Every Family Should Know will be disseminated to families electronically all over the world.
-This will be sent directly to all members of IDA as well as those whose information has been provided to receive it.
+In November 2014, the IDA Dyslexia Handbook: What Every Family Should Know was disseminated to families electronically all over the world.
+This was sent directly to all members of IDA as well as those whose information has been provided to receive it.
 In addition, we are working with groups and organizations to help disseminate the handbook.
 This includes PTA’s, youth organizations, schools, and more.

 How Can You Help?

 It’s simple.
-From October 1-31, 2014 you can make a donation to ensure that the handbook, IDA Dyslexia Handbook: What Every Family Should Know, gets into the hands of as many families as humanly possible.
+You can make a donation to ensure that the handbook, IDA Dyslexia Handbook: What Every Family Should Know, gets into the hands of as many families as humanly possible.
 A donation of just $10, will get a handbook to ten families.
 The more parents we can inform, the more kids we can help.